Cybersecurity Trends and Insights

 Define TOAD Phishing: Characteristics and Mechanisms

 Telephone-Oriented Attack Delivery (TOAD) represents a significant evolution in deceptive tactics that organizations must confront.
-As cybersecurity threats grow increasingly sophisticated, understanding TOAD phishing is essential for protecting sensitive information.
-Unlike traditional phishing, which relies primarily on misleading messages, TOAD phishing effectively employs voice communication-often through phone calls or text messages-to mislead victims.
+As cybersecurity threats grow increasingly sophisticated, understanding these threats is essential for protecting sensitive information.
+Unlike traditional phishing, which relies primarily on misleading messages, TOAD effectively employs voice communication-often through phone calls or text messages-to mislead victims.

 Attackers typically initiate contact with a message or SMS that encourages the victim to call a specified number.
 During this call, they impersonate trusted entities, such as tech support or financial institutions.
 This multi-channel strategy not only enhances the credibility of the attack but also circumvents many conventional communication security measures, making it particularly dangerous.